denten-books/plain-text/5-screen.md

 appearance of continuous motion [@efron_conservation_1973;
 @coltheart_iconic_1980; @brannan_applications_1992].
 Below the threshold of
 flicker fusion the viewer would begin noticing the strobing effect, which would make the viewing difficult.
-A liquid crystal display (LCD) mimics the action of the analog projector by refreshing the screen at intervals between 60 and 120Hz.
+Liquid crystal displays (LCDs) mimic the action of the analog projector by refreshing the screen at intervals between 60 and 120Hz.
 This happens even when the image is wholly static, as when writing digitally or reading an electronic book.